How to Create a Formula in Excel?

 Excel is full of formulas and those who master those formulas are Pros of Excel.
 Probably at the start of the learning of excel everybody curious to know how to apply formulas or create formulas in Excel.
 If you are one of them who are willing to learn how to create formulas in excel, then this article is best suited for you.
 This article will have a complete guide from zero to intermediate level formula application in excel.

-In cell A3 we need the summation of these two number.
+In cell A3, we need the summation of these two numbers.

 Now enter 25 + 40 as the equation.

 This is very similar to what we do in the calculator, isn’t it??

 Press the enter key to get the total of these numbers.

 So, 25 + 40 is 65, and the same we got in cell A3.

 - From the above example, I will change the number from 25 to 30 and 40 to 50.

 Even though we have changed numbers in cell A1 and A2, our formula is still showing the old result of 65 only.
 This what the problem with direct number passing to the formula; this doesn’t make the formula to be flexible enough to update the new result.